serverless/emulator/README.md

 Middlewares can do whatever they want with this data.

-However the computed result should be written into the `output` object since this is returned by the Local Emulators `runMiddlewares` function after all middlewares are executed.
+However the computed result should be written into the `output` object since this is returned by the Emulators `runMiddlewares` function after all middlewares are executed.

 Middlewares can be implemented against different lifecycle events.
 Right now the lifecycle events are: